Chapter 90: The Sound of Silence

 Ancient.

-Barely a whisper, as if it emerged from the stones themselves or from some buried corner of her memory.
+Just a whisper, as if rising from the stones or from some hidden corner of her memory.

 No tone.